Updated April 10, 2023

-This is the working of the scoop which is explained below:
+This is the working of the scoop, which is given below:

-- Sqoop job creates and saves the import and export commands for its processing to get a better outcome and which will provide us the accurate results.
+- Sqoop job creates and saves the import and export commands for its processing to get a better outcome, providing us with accurate results.

 - Re-calling or Re-executing is used in the incremental import, which can import the updated rows from the RDBMS table to HDFS and vice versa means that HDFS to RDBMS table and that method is called as export the updated rows.

-There are two types of scoop which are explained below:
+There are two types of scoop, which are given below:

 1. Sqoop Import

 - You have a database table with an INTEGER primary key.